typegoose/typegoose/.github/ISSUE_TEMPLATE/docs.md

 <!--
 ## What to include in your Issue

-- Make sure you read [Mastering-Markdown](https://guides.github.com/features/mastering-markdown/), thanks
+- Make sure you read [Mastering-Markdown](https://guides.github.com/features/mastering-markdown/)

 - If it is about missing documentation, please add which feature (when possible add an code link)
-- If it is about somthing different, please provide all information that could be useful
+- If it is about somthing different, please provide all information that could be useful -->

--->